jasPerSh122902/jasPerSh122902/README.md

 ### Hello👋

 I am currently being a student at AIE and attenging the class for coding and game making!
+I hope to be a full-time programmer when I graduate.
 I have pinned a few projects that i am proud of making in class as projects.